onja-org/w2_css_animation_project_pomodoro_timer/README.md

 ## What You're Building

 You're going to create a **functional Pomodoro timer** - a real tool you might actually use while coding!
 The Pomodoro Technique is a time management method where you work for 25 minutes, then take a 5-minute break.

-We've provided the JavaScript that handles the timing logic.
 Your job is to build the interface and make it beautiful, smooth, and satisfying to use.

 This project combines HTML, CSS, **and JavaScript**!
 Don't worry - you won't write JavaScript yet.
 Instead, you'll learn how HTML elements can be connected to JavaScript functionality, and how CSS makes everything look polished and professional.
 But JavaScript is coming soon, and it's awesome!
-This project gives you an idea of what it can do and hopefully gets you excited to start working with it.
+This project gives you an idea of what it can do, and hopefully gets you excited to start working with it.

 ![Pomodoro Example Screenshot](assets/pomodoro_example.png)